Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Conclusion

 \section{Conclusion}

 We developed a semiautomatic quality inspection and screening system for plastic scintillator cubes of the same type as those used in the SuperFGD detector for the T2K experiment.
 The system measures the cube’s dimensions, surface protrusions, and the positions of holes on three orthogonal faces using a rotating platform, six cameras, and image analysis software.
-It achieves a measurement precision of 10~$\mu$m and over 80\% reproducibility compared to the manual screening.
+It achieves a measurement precision of 10~$\mu$m and over 80\% agreement with the manual screening results.

 However, around 20\% of all cubes were classified as defective in the prototype system.
 We found that most of these cubes were rejected due to deviations in hole positions.
 We therefore revised the quality control strategy to utilize these deviations in a constructive way by grouping cubes with similar hole shifts.